Table of Contents

 https://{domain}/{path}?{query parameters}

-Example of GET request is:
+Example GET Request:

 https://test.deskdirector.com/api/v2/ddforms/dynamic/contacts?term=john&ticketId=&access_token={token}

-Example of POST request is:
+Example POST Request:

 // POST https://host/api/path